Burn-E99/TheArtificer/docs/API.md

 Official API URL: `https://artificer.eanm.dev/api/`

 API Documentation can be found in the `.bruno` folder, which can be viewed in [Bruno](https://www.usebruno.com/).
+API requests listed in the `Authenticated/Admin Requests` are only available to the admin user defined in `config.ts`.

 API Key management via a basic GUI is available on the [API Tools](https://artificer.eanm.dev/) website.